Back to Top

 Code Stacks

 At the start of each turn, an Honor class may choose to attempt to stack a code of their choice.
 This requires they pass an Honor test, which treated similar to a Stat Test (Current Honor + 1d20 > 20 is a pass).
 This does not require an instant or action.
-Success gains 1 Code Stack of their choice, while failure has no penalty.
+Success grants 1 Code Stack of the Code whose Honor was used for the Honor test, while failure has no penalty.
 The character must be conscious, in combat, and in control of their mental faculties in order to stack a code.

 natural roll of 1 on the d20 is always a failure, even when the sum total is greater than 20 (due to high stat values combined with advantage modifiers).